DuhonTheGuy/RPG-Generator/README.md

 # Overview

 RPG Generator is a fun little side project (one of many) I've been making, so don't expect too much activity.
 The main idea is that anyone can easily make a text file and input it into the program to create their own, little text-based adventures!

-Currently in REALLY early progress.
+# Demo

+The files include "demo.txt", which showcases all the current build's features.
+Reading it while playing encouraged!
+To make your own projects, either specify a path or put it in the projects folder.

+# Contributing

+If you are feeling generous to help me out, feel free to!
+All the stuff that needs doing is in the TODO issue, contact me for any questions or concerns.

 # Contact